harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 The hierarchical values issue (#3) means the values for every dataset have to be checked against a more definitive SDMX (XML) source and remapped.
 This can't be fully automated at runtime because we also have to suppress those values for which no data will be returned (issue #4).
 Also, I don't want to introduce a runtime dependency on an exactly equivalent SDMX version of the data.

+## Additional issues
-An extra problem: the service occasionally has errors, eg. for a short period on the morning of 10 November 2017 http://stat.data.abs.gov.au/sdmx-json/dataflow/ABS_C16_T20_SA returned an html error page instead of the usual json.
-That's not a big problem if they are flagged as such by the service, but they are not: it returned that page with a 200 success code.
-That's a big problem - the internet relies on these codes, eg. for caching.
-In this case the error page was cached by National Map and shown for the next 2 hours, when the underlying problem was fixed much sooner.
-It would also be nice if that URL did not switch from json to html in the case of an error.
+- The service should return error codes when it has an error.
+Eg. for a short period on the morning of 10 November 2017 http://stat.data.abs.gov.au/sdmx-json/dataflow/ABS_C16_T20_SA returned an html error page, but with a 200 success code.
+That's a problem - the internet relies on these codes, eg. for caching (in this case the error page was cached by National Map and shown for the next 2 hours, when the underlying problem was fixed much sooner).
+It would also be better if that URL did not switch from json to html in the case of an error.
+- Lack of a supported SDK for SDMX-JSON.
+I built TerriaJS's capability using https://github.com/airosa/sdmxjsonlib.
+This mostly works, but is labelled "experimental" and has not been updated in 3 years.

 ## Compilation process overview